young-kr/aws-lambda-layer-claudia/README.md

   - Set runtime (use same runtime with AWS Lambda function)

 6. Go to your AWS Lambda function console and add this AWS Layer.
 That's it.

+ps.
+another library I made that I can import it by '/opt/nodejs/YOUR_FILE_NAME'.
+Extension can be removed if JS file.